simbo/changes-between-tags-action/README.md

 A regex pattern `tag-pattern` can be defined to filter tags.
 Matching tags will be sorted and the latest two tags are taken for comparison.

+The action will fail if no matching tags are found.

+If only one matching tag is found, the changes from the initial commit to this tag will be collected.

 The action is meant to be run on a [`push:tags`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#running-your-workflow-only-when-a-push-of-specific-tags-occurs) event.